Derecho-Project/cascade/src/applications/tests/cascade_chain/README.md

 # CascadeChain Test Configurations

-This folder contains the specialized client for CascadeChain, chain_only_client, and two sets of configuration files that can be used to deploy CascadeChain for testing.
+This folder contains the specialized client for CascadeChain, chain_only_client, and three sets of configuration files that can be used to deploy CascadeChain for testing.
 The CMake target for this folder builds the client executable and copies the configuration folders to the output directory.

 ## Configuration 1: chain_pipeline_cfg